T. J. Brennan: Professional

 The following year, Brennan was a staple defenseman on the league leading Marlies, remaining at a point a game throughout the season and recording the second most points in the AHL.
 Brennan was called up to play in one game on March 9, 2016, due to an injury to the previous callup Victor Loov, who was injured in practice before playing a game.
 However, a few weeks later, on March 31, with few games remaining in the season, Brennan was one of four players called up to the Maple Leafs.
 On April 4, Brennan scored his first goal in the NHL in nearly 3 years, potting one in a 4–3 defeat of the Florida Panthers.
 Coincidentally, Brennan's last goal was on April 11, 2013, while playing for the Panthers.
 He finished the season with 25 goals and 68 points with the Marlies and 1 goal in 7 games with the Maple Leafs.
 For his stellar play with the Marlies, he won his second Eddie Shore Award as the AHL's best defenseman.

 On July 5, 2016, Brennan signed a two-year contract with his hometown Philadelphia Flyers.
 During his fourth year within the Flyers organization with the Lehigh Valley Phantoms in the 2019–20 season, Brennan was unable to match his previous career scoring output, recording just 8 points through 28 games, before suffering an injury.
 On February 24, 2020, Brennan was traded at the NHL trade deadline by the Flyers to the Chicago Blackhawks in exchange for Nathan Noel.
 He was immediately assigned to join the Rockford IceHogs of the AHL.

 On December 28, 2020, Brennan was an un-signed free agent and opted to sign abroad, agreeing to a contract for the remainder of the 2020–21 season with Swiss second-tier club, HC Thurgau of the Swiss League.
 He had 10 goals and 24 points for HC Thurgau.
 On June 18, 2021, Brennan signed with EC Red Bull Salzburg of the ICE Hockey League.
 With Salzburg, Brennan won the league championship, scoring 27 goals and 59 points in 60 games (playoffs included).
 He left the team in June 2022.
 On June 15, Brennan signed with HC Ajoie of the National League.

+Following three seasons in Switzerland with HC Ajoie, Brennan left the club and returned to the ICE Hockey League, after securing a one-year deal with Slovenian club, HK Olimpija, on July 21, 2025.